-have trouble inserting a tampon.
+Sometimes you may have trouble inserting a tampon.
 It often takes some practice, but once you're used to it, you'll find it very easy.
 The first thing to remember is that the vagina slopes back toward the small of your back, so make sure you are inserting it at the right angle.
-Another common problem is that sometimes you don't put a tampon in far enough, which can make it very uncomfortable.
+Another common problem is that girls don't put a tampon in far enough, which can make it very uncomfortable.